 BMI-TechKnowledge telecoms expertise centre is the leading telecoms-focused advisory service in South Africa, with over 20 years of experience in the field, and is in the forefront of new developments in the market.

-Through both our in-house resources and our extensive network of analysts and consultants spread across the African region and the globe, we advise and assist a diverse range of clients, including the leading mobile and fixed line telecoms operators in the region, regulators and government agencies, investors and infrastructure providers.
+Through both our in-house resources, GIS mapping techniques and our extensive network of analysts and consultants spread across the African region and the globe, we advise and assist a diverse range of clients, including the leading mobile and fixed line telecoms operators in the region, regulators and government agencies, investors and infrastructure providers.

 We advise top-management in these organisations on key strategic issues and assist in tactical implementation at all levels.
-Through our in-house research capabilities, the Telecoms Unit conducts a large amount of customised and syndicated research, collaborates to derive global benchmarks, and advises and assists our clients accordingly.
+Leveraging our in-house research capabilities, we conduct an extensive array of customised and syndicated research.
+Though our global network of consultants we derive global benchmarks, integrate this with our deep local insights, and advise and assist our clients accordingly.

 BMI-T’s bandwidth model is designed to assist in investment planning, by providing a quantification and forecast of the growth in demand for bandwidth at the access, long distance and international

 Following the first wave of commercial LTE deployments in South Africa in late 2012, decision makers are facing tough decisions in the boardroom about their response to the market, and how to posit

 Wi-Fi has become well known to consumers as a low-cost and prevalent high-speed internet access mechanism.

 This study provides an analysis of the South African fixed line data services market in respect of services and technologies in use by the business customer segment, including an

 The Multiple Play and Gated Communities report specifically looks at multiple play and gated communities in terms of fibre to the home and alternative ‘last mile’ technologies.

 The focus of this report is on South Africa's retail internet services market, covering the broad range of services provided by internet service providers.